Service Detail

 Site Development is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-• Earthwork, drainage, and utility planning aligned to the building release strategy.
-This is tied directly to constructable civil sequencing so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Drainage and utility planning aligned to the building release strategy — including City of San Marcos and Hays County utility extension agreements, service capacity verification, and underground routing on limestone sites.
+This is tied directly to utility readiness with service agreements, capacity verification, and extension construction coordinated before they delay vertical work so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Access and staging logic established before jobsite traffic starts to compress.
-This is tied directly to utility readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Access and staging logic established before jobsite traffic starts to compress — including TxDOT, Hays County, and City of San Marcos access permit applications for sites on I-35, Hwy 80, RR-12, or CM Allen Pkwy frontage.
+This is tied directly to durable site infrastructure with pavement, drainage, and retaining systems engineered for limestone subbase and Central Texas climate so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Paving, retaining, and support infrastructure coordinated with occupancy requirements.
-This is tied directly to durable site infrastructure so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Paving, retaining, and support infrastructure coordinated with occupancy requirements — with retaining wall design matched to limestone cut slope performance and expansion joint placement managed for Hays County thermal cycles.
+This is tied directly to clean building interfaces with civil completion documented and released to structural trades without coordination conflicts so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Civil schedule management tied to inspections, utility release, and structure mobilization.
-This is tied directly to clean building interfaces so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Civil schedule management tied to jurisdictional inspections, utility release milestones, and structure mobilization so vertical work does not wait on civil items that could have been released earlier.
+This is tied directly to constructable civil sequencing that accounts for limestone excavation, EARC constraints, and Hays County utility timing so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Stormwater systems and site controls integrated with durable long-term site performance.
-This is tied directly to constructable civil sequencing so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Stormwater systems and erosion controls integrated with durable long-term site performance — including TCEQ construction stormwater permit, SWPPP preparation, and EARC impervious cover tracking.
+This is tied directly to utility readiness with service agreements, capacity verification, and extension construction coordinated before they delay vertical work so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Field sequencing that protects both civil productivity and vertical-trade readiness.
-This is tied directly to utility readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Field sequencing that protects both civil productivity and vertical-trade readiness — managing the transition from civil to structural so both programs move at the pace the schedule requires.
+This is tied directly to durable site infrastructure with pavement, drainage, and retaining systems engineered for limestone subbase and Central Texas climate so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Permit and jurisdiction coordination tied directly to site release milestones.
-This is tied directly to durable site infrastructure so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Permit and jurisdiction coordination through City of San Marcos Development Services and Hays County tied directly to site release milestones rather than treated as a parallel administrative process.
+This is tied directly to clean building interfaces with civil completion documented and released to structural trades without coordination conflicts so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Closeout planning that leaves the property functional, safe, and turnover ready.
-This is tied directly to clean building interfaces so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Owner reporting on civil progress, utility connection status, inspection milestones, and building release readiness with schedule visibility into items that could delay structural mobilization.
+This is tied directly to clean building interfaces with civil completion documented and released to structural trades without coordination conflicts so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process